MicrosoftDocs/azure-dev-docs/articles/python/sdk/azure-sdk-logging.md

 ## Enable HTTP logging for a client object or operation

 By default, logging within the Azure libraries doesn't include any HTTP information.
-To include HTTP information in log output (as DEBUG level), you must explicitly pass `logging_enable=True` to a client or credential object constructor or to a specific method.
+To include HTTP information in log output, you must explicitly pass `logging_enable=True` to a client or credential object constructor or to a specific method.

 > [!CAUTION]
 > HTTP logging can include sensitive information such as account keys in headers and other credentials.
 Be sure to protect these logs to avoid compromising security.

-### Enable HTTP logging for a client object (DEBUG level)
+### Enable HTTP logging for a client object

 :::code language="python" source="~/../python-sdk-docs-examples/logging/enable_for_client.py":::

 Enabling HTTP logging for a client object enables logging for all operations invoked through that object.

-### Enable HTTP logging for a credential object (DEBUG level)
+### Enable HTTP logging for a credential object

 :::code language="python" source="~/../python-sdk-docs-examples/logging/enable_for_credential.py":::

 Enabling HTTP logging for a credential object enables logging for all operations invoked through that object, but not for operations in a client object that don't involve authentication.

-### Enable logging for an individual method (DEBUG level)
+### Enable logging for an individual method

 :::code language="python" source="~/../python-sdk-docs-examples/logging/enable_for_method.py":::